cfsworkload/mobileTelco/README.md

 3. Select and run the installer that is appropriate for your platform.
 A GUI appears and guides you through the installation of Command Line Interface.
 Follow the instructions to complete your installation.
 4. On completion of the installation, log out from the OS, and then log back in.
 This action ensures that the appropriate commands are on your system path.

-## Create the MobileFirst Project files
+## Create the MobileFirst server files
 To have a MobileFirst project run on a MobileFirst server, a runtime environment must be included on the server.
 This is done by adding a .war file for the MobileFirst project to the server.

 To create these files, in your bash terminal, go to your MobileFirst project folder. (i.e. IBM-Ready-App-for-Telecommunications/TelcoReadyAppMFP) From that directory run the MobileFirst CLI command: